 - If you don’t enjoy the product on its own, don’t bake with it.

-- Check if a company uses ethical sourced cocoa.
+- Check if a company uses ethically sourced cocoa.

 First and foremost, buy the best-quality chocolate you can afford.
 If the chocolate is the main ingredient, like in this recipe for Homemade Hot Chocolate, you should spend a bit more if you can.
 Store brand does not always mean the product is low-quality.
 I am a big fan of Aldi’s Specially Selected 62% Dark Chocolate Chunks and Trader Joe’s Pound Plus products.

 Read the ingredients.
 When it comes to chocolate, less really is more.
 If a product states words like "chocolatey" or "made with chocolate", please skip it.
 The main ingredients of chocolate should be